pergus/netbox-zabbix/README.md

 ### Todo/Bugs

-* Implement filtering where applicable.
+[DONE] Implement filtering where applicable.

 [DONE] Add user to the event log.